resema/cheatsheets/byte+.md

 - [ ] Find overlaps, similar patterns, similar workflows, data representation, and more
 - [ ] Definition & description for treatment planning within DSCore
 - [ ] Separate topics/issues into UX, services, workflow, data model and others
+- [ ] Having a running instance of Byte

 ---
 ---